arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 ---
 layout: post
 title: "PHP’s fopen() is broken"
+updated: 20 Jan 2019
 ---

-Yes, I know that “bashing PHP” is *sooooo 2010*.
+I know that “bashing PHP” is *so 2010*.
 But even now many people don’t seem to fully realize the limitations and problems of this language.

 There have been some improvements in the last few years (the sort of improvements that other languages have had for ages), but some problems still remain.
 Arguably the largest is the absolutely abysmal state of the standard library.
-Rather than do a [Gish gallop][gish] I’ll only focus on one basic core
+Rather than do a [Gish gallop][gish] I’ll focus on one basic core
 function: [`fopen()`][php-fopen].

 Lack of errors
 --------------

-On errors `fopen()` simplistically returns boolean `False` and emits an `E_WARNING` error; the problem here is that **there is no way to figure out what went wrong**.
+On errors `fopen()` simplistically returns boolean `False` and emits an `E_WARNING` error; the problem here is that *there is no way to figure out what went wrong*.

-In C, you can use the `errno` variable to check what went wrong.  `EEXISTS` indicates the path already exists, `EACCESS` indicates you don’t have permission, `ELOOP` indicates there are too many syminks, and so forth (there are many more, the [POSIX specification for `fopen()` has a list][c-fopen]).
+In C, you can use the `errno` variable to check what went wrong. `EEXISTS` indicates the path already exists, `EACCESS` indicates you don’t have permission, `ELOOP` indicates there are too many syminks, and so forth. see [POSIX for a full list][c-fopen].

 This can be very useful.
-For example, for a `ENAMETOOLONG`, you could trim the pathname and try again, for `EEXISTS`, you could try adding `(1)` to the filename, etc. In other words: you can do something sane, rather than quit and say “an error occurred, unable to proceed”.
+On an `ENAMETOOLONG` error you could trim the pathname and try again, for `EEXISTS`, you could try adding `(1)` to the filename, etc.
+In other words: you can do something sane, rather than quit and say “an error occurred, have a nice day”.

 For some algorithms, these errors are *required* to work properly.
 If you want to have a `mktemp()` with more features than the default function PHP offers,